Ajithkumar323/consultancy/README.md

-# EduGateway - Education Consultancy Platform
+# Tamil Nadu All Education Consultanc

 A premium, data-driven education consultancy website built with React and Vite.
 This platform specializes in providing comprehensive admission guidance for top universities in India and abroad.